gofynd/fyx/docs/index.rst

 Pilote
 ======

-pilote will solve your issues of integrating different delivery partneres to your project with one go.
+pilote will solve your issues of integrating different delivery partners to your project with one go.
-Does not it sound cool..!!
+Does it not sound cool enough..!!

 Look how easy it is to use:
    To come